LambdaTest/documentation/docs/kane-ai-guided-walkthrough.md

 > Navigate to the [Test Manager](https://test-manager.lambdatest.com/projects) and [select your project and folder](/support/docs/kane-ai-web-test/#step-3-save-your-test-case) into which you have saved your tests to manage your tests.

 ## Projects Page
 All the Test Cases generated are accessible from the Test Manager page in the Test Cases section.
 Each of the Test Case has a unique `Test Case ID` and `Labels` to uniquely identify them.
-The top section displays the project name, number of Test Cases in that particlar project folder, Test Plans, Builds and its creation details.
+The top section displays the project name, number of Test Cases in that particular project folder, Test Plans, Builds and its creation details.

 On this page you have other things such as **filters**, **adding test cases**, **importing csv files** and much more.
 You can also filter through all of the test cases on the basis of the status, creator, and tags.